 Hopefully, some of our suggestions for how to minimise worries and gain some perspective on fear of failure or about the examiner will help you to reduce some of your driving test anxiety and focus more on demonstrating your driving ability on the day.
-For more help and advice about calming driving test nerves read our Ultimate Guide and sign up for our 5-day email series on beating driving test nerves.
+For more help and advice about calming driving test nerves read our Ultimate Guide and sign up for our free 10 day driving test nerves course below.

 If you would like some extra help with driving test anxiety our stress management subscription costs just £10 for immediate access to hypnotherapy audios, relaxation and breathing exercises, coaching tools and more, created by leading industry experts especially for those who experience driving test nerves and anxiety.
 Read what other happy learner drivers are saying and see more details on the subscription in the information below or on our learner drivers page.